No charges for Sacramento officers who fatally shot Stephon Clark

-Two California police officers who killed Stephon Clark, an unarmed black man who was fatally shot in his grandmother's backyard last year, will not face criminal charges, Sacramento County District Attorney Anne Marie Schubert said Saturday.
+Protesters gathered Saturday evening outside police headquarters in Sacramento, California, after the county's top prosecutor announced she would not be filing charges against two police officers who killed Stephon Clark, an unarmed black man who was fatally shot in his grandmother's backyard last year.

-Schubert described a troubled 22-year-old going through a tumultuous time in his life, worried about jail time after being accused of assaulting the mother of his children days earlier.
-She said toxicology reports showed Clark had Codeine, Xanax, marijuana and alcohol in his system and that he had researched ways to commit suicide before the fatal encounter with police.

-"Was a crime committed?"
-Schubert told reporters.
-"The answer to that question is no and, as a result, there was no criminal liability."

-"Both (officers) describe that Mr. Clark was sanding with his arms extended in a shooing stance," Schubert said.
-"Both officers believed he was pointing a gun at them."

-One officer said he saw a spark that he thought was a muzzle flash from a gun, she said.
-The other thought the flash was light reflecting off a gun.
-Clark was holding his cellphone.
+Sacramento County District Attorney Anne Marie Schubert said earlier that the investigation had to decide if officers broke the law.

+"When we look at the facts and the law, and we follow our ethical responsibilities, the answer ... is no," Schubert told reporters, hours after meeting with the family.

-The case became a symbol of strained relations between the police and the community as well as racial tensions in the state capital.
-Bracing for protests, city officials and community leaders appealed for peace.
+The case last year became a symbol of strained relations between the police and the community as well as racial tensions in the state capital.
+Once again city officials and community leaders appealed for peace while bracing for protests.

 "They executed my son," she said of the officers.
 "They executed him in my mom's backyard and it's not right."

-Schubert, she said, focused on her son's personal problems instead of the officers' actions.
+Schubert focused on her son's personal problems instead of the officers' actions, Clark's mother said.

-Lizzie Buchen, legislative advocate for the ACLU of California's Center for Advocacy and Policy, said the "decision opens a new wound for the Sacramento community and serves as a potent reminder that California's law on the use of deadly force needs immediate reform."

-"As a society, we give police officers the most significant power we confer on the government -- the power to take someone's life," she said in a statement.
-"Our laws must set appropriate standards to ensure police officers use that power sparingly and with the goal of preserving human life.
-Of equal importance is the requirement that officers be held accountable when they violate these standards."

 Authorities said the two Sacramento officers who shot Clark were responding to a report that a man had broken car windows and was hiding in a backyard.
-The person who called 911 told police the man -- later identified as Clark -- had jumped a fence and police discovered he'd moved moved through two backyards into his grandmother's property, Schubert said.
-Clark was shot in her backyard on the night of March 18, 2018.
+The person who called 911 told police the man -- later identified as Clark -- had jumped a fence and police discovered he'd moved through two backyards into another property, Schubert said.

 Schubert, who opened her news conference with an apology to the Clark family, said she met with his mother Saturday morning.